flatironinstitute/finufft/INSTALL.md

 `brew install fftw`

+Download the latest `numdiff` from http://gnu.mirrors.pair.com/savannah/savannah/numdiff/ and set it up via `./configure; make; sudo make install`

-In the makefile for FINUFFT, uncomment the line for Mac OSX.
+In the makefile for FINUFFT, uncomment the multithreaded line for Mac OSX.

 ### COMPILATION